rei-kurzweil/little-cat/docs/task/attachment-movement-authority-and-input-routing.md

 3. Add a generic movement-authority stack with exact prior-state restoration.
 4. Migrate pedestrian `Input` and `InputXRGamepad.locomotion` to registered automatic movement layers.
+5. Define the generic attachment-role/capability boundary for later held, worn, and socketed attachments; preserve `Rider`/`Mountable` as the first occupancy-specific pair rather than overloading them.
-5. Add an authored or engine-owned vehicle-controller layer that becomes active only for its matching `Mountable` edge.
+6. Add an authored or engine-owned vehicle-controller layer that becomes active only for its matching `Mountable` edge.
-6. Migrate `mittens-corp` from manual mounted-state gating to that layer, while retaining its existing XR stick/laser bindings as the first controller consumer.
+7. Migrate `mittens-corp` from manual mounted-state gating to that layer, while retaining its existing XR stick/laser bindings as the first controller consumer.